leebri101/Geographically-Challenged/TESTING.md

 * Below is the list of bugs that have been encountered in the project and list of solutions used during the development & testing phase of the project.

 * Known Issues:
-  * Results issue has a grey border around the linear gradient border (issue can only be seen via preview of live weblink).
+  * Grey bordering issue in results page (issue can only be seen via preview of live weblink).
     ![Error of Results Page](doc/screenshots/error-on-results-page.png)